-- Provides styling (design) for our webpages - Colors, fonts, layout, visibility, size, transforms, animations, and more! - It doesnt understand our content, it simply presents it - Cascading means that each line of code is applied in order and will (usually) override previously lines of code that conflict
+- Provides styling (design) for our webpages - Colors, fonts, layout, visibility, size, transforms, animations, and more! - It doesn't understand our content, it simply presents it - Cascading means that each line of code is applied in order and will (usually) override previously lines of code that conflict blue on line 65, the tags will be colored blue as that rule came second.

-Ex: If I set the color of all tags on line 34 to orange and then set the color to blue on line 65, the tags will be colored blue as that rule came second.
+Ex: If I set the color of all tags on line 34 to orange and then set the color to